Mary Help of Christians Academy (New Jersey)

-Mary Help of Christians Academy is an all-girls, Roman Catholic high school in North Haledon, in Passaic County, New Jersey, United States, serving students in eighth through twelfth grades.
+Mary Help of Christians Academy is an all-girls, Roman Catholic high school located in North Haledon, Passaic County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades.
 Operated by the Salesian Sisters of St. John Bosco, the school is located in the Roman Catholic Diocese of Paterson, though the school is operated independently of the Diocese.
-Founded as an orphanage in 1921, the school took its current identity as a Catholic high school in 1944, and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1978.
+Though the school was founded as an orphanage in 1921, it took its current identity as a Catholic high school in 1941, and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1978.

-As of the 2019–20 school year, the school had an enrollment of 159 students and 31.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 5:1.
-The school's student body was 60.4% (96) White, 28.3% (45) Hispanic, 5.7% (9) Black, 3.8% (6) two or more races and 1.9% (3) Asian.
+As of the 2021–22 school year, the school had an enrollment of 154 students and 17.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
+The school's student body was 61.7% (95) White, 27.9% (43) Hispanic, 5.2% (8) Black, 3.9% (6) Asian and 1.3% (2) two or more races.